 - Continue Cleantech Portal

-To join the E4 Mobility Alliance, please complte the contact form below.
+To join the E4 Mobility Alliance (does not require an LAEDC membership), please complete the contact form below.
+If you would like to become an LAEDC member, which supports the E4 Mobility Alliance, please click here.
 If you have questions or wish to bring an issue to the attention of team, send an email to Misha Houser at LAEDC.

 The e4Mobility Alliance meets on semi-monthly on the first Thursday and second Thursday of the month from 10am-11:30am.
 For additional information contact Misha Houser at LAEDC.

 Members are individuals involved in work with advanced transportation, alternative fuels and electric propulsion, based in Southern California.
 Elected officials are also encouraged to join and support growth of this industry and its jobs.
 See the “Join” link above on this page.
 The primary contact for E4 Mobility Alliance is Misha Houser at [email protected].
 Co-Chairs Jeff Joyner or Rick Teebay, may be contacted at (Jeff) [email protected] and (Rick) [email protected] .

 For media inquiries, please contact Lawren Markle at [email protected]

 The LAEDC is a key founding partner of the Advanced Transportation Center of Southern California, a resource to foster growth of this industry, including alternate fuels, innovative new changes in modes of transportation inclusing autonomous vehicles and more.
 The Advanced Transportation Center of Southern California has recently been established to promote these technologies and assist this industry cluster as it grows successfully, which will lead to well-paying, skilled jobs, and add economic strength to the region.
 Learn more by visiting the website.